 Instead of stepping over the rim to get into one like you do with a regular tub, you simply open the door to a walk in to the tub.

-While it’s an awesome tub to soak in, I sometimes have trouble climbing over the very wide rim and I’m middle aged and limber.
+While it’s an awesome jacuzzi tub to soak in, I sometimes have trouble climbing over the very wide rim and I’m middle aged and limber.

 It turns out that many walk-in tubs come with a hand-held shower wand.
-For both caregivers and senior uses, that makes it easy to rinse off after washing.
+For both caregivers and senior users, that makes it easy to rinse off after washing.